Skip to Content

 Estimated Reading Time: 1 Minutes

 A PDF document may have a maximum size of 14,400 by 14,400 units in default user space, and a minimum of 3 x 3 units.
 At a default unit size of a point, or 1/72 of an inch, a PDF document may not be larger than 200 inches by 200 inches.
-See Annex C, “Implementation Limits,” in the ISO 32000 Reference, 1.7, page 649.
-Find this document on the web store of the International Standards Organization (ISO).
+See Annex C, “Implementation Limits,” in the ISO 32000 Reference, 1.7.

 You can specify the size of the unit in default user space on a page-by-page basis.
 Using the PDF Library, this can be controlled via the UserUnit declaration.